Kotlin/dataframe/docs/StardustDocs/topics/KPropertiesApi.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.ApiLevels-->

-`Kotlin Dataframe` can be used as an intermediate structure for data transformation between two data formats.
+[`DataFrame`](DataFrame.md) can be used as an intermediate structure for data transformation between two data formats.
 If either source or destination is a Kotlin object, e.g. data class, it is convenient to use its properties for typed data access in `DataFrame`.
 This can be done using `::` expression that provides [property references](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-property/)

 <!---FUN kproperties1-->